 My jaw hurts right now.
 What can I do?

-If you are currently experiencing a flare up of jaw pain, our best advice is to schedule an appointment with us at your earliest convenience so that we can begin to figure out a longterm solution to your needs.
+If you are currently experiencing a flare up of jaw pain, our best advice is to schedule an appointment with us at your earliest convenience.
+During your consultation, we can begin to figure out a longterm solution to your needs.
 Once you’ve done that, consider taking an over-the-counter pain medication like ibuprofen.
 Be mindful of any stress you are holding within your facial muscles and attempt to keep your jaw relaxed as much as possible.

 Avoid chewing gum or eating excessively crunchy foods until your jaw pain has gone away.
 Before bed, practice stress management techniques like breathing routines or meditation to help decrease the likelihood of you clenching your jaw together in your sleep.